Selma Lagerlöf

 About the author

-Born in 1858 at Mårbacka in Värmland, Sweden, she grew up surrounded by the landscapes and storytelling traditions that later shaped her fiction.
-Before becoming a full-time writer, she worked as a teacher, and her breakthrough came with Gösta Berling’s Saga, a novel that helped establish her as a major literary voice.
+Born at Mårbacka in Värmland, Sweden, in 1858, Selma Lagerlöf grew up surrounded by family stories, local legends, and country life that later shaped her fiction.
+Before becoming a full-time writer, she worked as a teacher, and her breakthrough came with Gösta Berling’s Saga, a novel that helped make her one of Sweden’s best-known literary voices.